 The Trust may also enter into other derivative contracts, such as futures contracts, to replicate direct investments in underlying securities.
-As at December 31, 2023 and 2022, the Trust did not hold any futures contracts.
+As at December 31, 2024, the Trust held equity futures contracts with a market value of nil (2023 - nil).
+In accordance with the Trust's SIPP, 100% of these investments are secured by cash and short-term investments.